 My name is Simon Tickner and I am a designer.
 My specialism is interaction design, which means I define and refine the range of possible interactions between a system and its user via an interface.

-Over the past 20 years I've produced and led design for smartphones, tablets, wearables, desktop computers and interactive television and have worked for exceptional organizations like the BBC, Skype, Google and Apple, where I'm currently a member of the Human Interface group in California.
+Over the past 20 years I've produced and led design for smartphones, tablets, wearables, desktop computers and interactive television and have worked for exceptional organizations like Apple, Google, Skype and the BBC.

 It's been my experience that complexity in interface design arises from a failure to synthesize the functional components into more straightforward models.
 I believe that by building a depth understanding of the problem, both human, technical and operational, it is possible to discover more fundamental and familiar forms.